dabamos/dmpack/guide/guide.md

 the name given in option `procedure`.
 If the option is not set, function name `process` is assumed by default.
 The Lua function must return the (modified) observation table on exit.

-The observation returned from the Lua function is forwarded to the next receiver specified in the receivers list of the observation.
-If no receivers are left, the observation will be discarded.

 ### Command-Line Options